Jestersly/Trade_Tool_Treasury/README.md

 ## Important❗

-### These Codes only provides the following symbols:
+### These Codes only provide the following symbols:
 - 🟡BTC, 💠ETH, 👾SOL, 🔶BNB, 🐶DOGE, 💵USDC, ⚫XRP, 🔵ADA 🟣MATIC, 🎮TON, 🔗LINK, ⚙️ TRX, 🔍NEAR, 🌟XLM, 🎨RNDR, ⚪DOT, 🦄UNI, ⚛️ ATOM, 👽XMR, 🧪LDO, 🌀GMX
-- Some terminals represent the symbols "⚛️ ATOM, ⚙️ TRX, and 🎨RNDR" a bit differently such that you may have to indent them correctly (just add or delete space between the emoji and the name in "name_map")
+- Some terminals represent the symbols "⚛️ ATOM, ⚙️ TRX, and 🎨RNDR" a bit differently such that you may have to indent them correctly (add or delete space between the emoji and the name in "name_map")
 - I personally use the timestamp "Europe/Berlin".
-I don't think that this is the case for everybody
+I don't think that this is the case for everybody.
 -----------------------------------------------------------------------

 # **⭐🃏Liq's & Trades🃏⭐**